KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/09-exile-wandering-hero.md

 This prepares the consciousness for a future **Synthesis** or **Return.**

 **Core Glyphic Sequence:**
-`◎ → ⟜ → ∿ → ⚖ → ↺`
+`◎ → ⟜ → ∿ → ⚖ → ⌖ → ↺`
-*(From Coherence, a Synectic Pivot initiates Spiral Motion into a Liminal Field, culminating in Rightful Return or Renewed Foundation.)*
+*(From Coherence, a Synectic Pivot initiates Spiral Motion into a Liminal Field, where the Return Compass reorients the exile toward rightful return or renewed foundation.)*

 ---